French Winemaking Techniques: Step-by-step guide from vineyard to bottle

 Sparkling Wine Production

-Champagne: Exclusive use of the name; Chardonnay, Pinot Noir, Pinot Meunier.
+Champagne: the exclusive cradle of this method, featuring Chardonnay, Pinot Noir, and Pinot Meunier.

 Sweet Fortified Wines (Vins Doux Naturels - VDN)

-Aging: In tanks, barrels, or glass demijohns, depending on the style.
+Aging takes place in tanks, barrels, or glass demijohns depending on the style.

-Muscat de Beaumes-de-Venise: White VDN with exotic fruit and floral aromas.
+Muscat de Beaumes-de-Venise: white VDN bursting with exotic fruit and floral aromas.

 French Winemaking: The Refined Art of Balancing Tradition and Innovation

-Each wine style follows a distinct process shaped by local climate, grape varieties, and regional know-how.
-From the hills of Burgundy to the terraced vineyards of the Rhône Valley, from the elegance of Alsatian crémants to the intensity of Jura’s Vin Jaune, the richness of French viticulture lies in the expertise and passion of its vintners.
-Understanding these methods is a journey into the very soul of French wine.
+From the rolling hills of Burgundy to the terraced vineyards of the Rhône, from the elegance of Alsace’s crémants to the intensity of Jura’s Vin Jaune, the richness of French viticulture lies in this relentless pursuit of excellence.

 Discover more